 A lifelong bachelor, Edward Colston used his considerable wealth to support and initiate charitable causes throughout the country.
 In London, St Bartholomew’s and St Thomas’s hospitals received substantial sums; so too did Bethlem, a mental hospital; and several schools.
 In Bristol he founded an almshouse on St Michael’s Hill and he enabled the enlargement and rebuilding of another on King Street.
 As well as the founding of Colston’s Hospital school, now Colston’s School, he assisted Queen Elizabeth’s Hospital school and endowed Temple School for ‘40 poor boys’.
 He also supported the repair and upkeep of Bristol Cathedral and seven further Bristol churches.

-This memorialisation continued until 1920, when the publication of Reverend H. J. Wilkins’ biography of Edward Colston first drew attention to his membership of the Royal African Company and argued that he should be judged by the standards of his own time.
+The memorialisation of Edward Colston during the nineteenth century included commemorative statues and stained glass windows, which continued until 1920, when the publication of Reverend H. J. Wilkins’ biography of Edward Colston first drew attention to his membership of the Royal African Company and argued that he should be judged by the standards of his own time.

 Edward Colston’s father was a Bristol merchant who moved his family to London when Edward was nine years old.
 At the age of seventeen Edward was apprenticed to a London mercer and by the 1670s he was trading independently in cloth, exporting to Spain, the Canaries and Mediterranean countries and importing wine, oil and fruit.
 He was already a very wealthy man by 1680, when he became a member of the Royal African Company.
 He was to be deputy governor from 1689 until 1692, when his involvement ceased.